jonnor/birddetect/README.md

 * Include RandomForestClassifier with float
 * Use embedded model in train/test in notebook
-* Run performance test on ESP32
+* Run performance test on device
-* Implement microphone input on ESP32
+* Implement microphone input on device
+* Implement sending of classification from device
-* Implement sending of classification,features,audio
+* Implement sending of features,audio for subsets of samples

 Improve performance in non-matched conditions